demystifyfp/FsToolkit.ErrorHandling/README.md

 ## Further material

 * The main resource as to learning this style of programming [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/)
-* However Result isn't a panacea, see what pitfalls and where you shouldn't use `Result`.
-[In defense of Exceptions: Throw (away) your Result](https://www.youtube.com/watch?v=E4dI-zd4Cag)
+* However Result isn't a panacea, see what pitfalls and where you shouldn't use `Result`. ["Don't Throw Exceptions, Use A Result Pattern" is BAD ADVICE!](https://www.youtube.com/watch?v=txU58-Q03JA)

 ## Builds